yash0713/chat-via-BT/README.md

 ## Make the changes
 1. in server.py, write your own MAC address at line 4
-2. in client.py, write your own MAC address at line 4

 ## How to setup :
 1. Download the server.py on the server system